 Smoked salmon, cream cheese, and dill are a delicious combo in this fluffy, and oh-so creamy salmon frittata.
 It’s a decadent way to start the day, even though it comes together in just a few minutes.
+Serve your sliced frittata with toast, or eat it on its own for a low carb breakfast treat!

 Is This Salmon Frittata Healthy?
 Keto?